Simple Tips on How to Start a Blog and Make Money

 As far as creating posts, brainstorm ideas but then also check them out in a keyword research tool such as KWfinder.com.
 You want to create content that people are looking for, but also that you can rank for in Google.

-I pay a low monthly fee (I think it’s around $12 with a discount code) to have unlimited searches through Keysearch.co and I literally use this tool every day, so it is completely worth it.
+I pay a low monthly fee (it’s around $12) to have unlimited searches through Keysearch and I literally use this tool every day, so it is completely worth it.
+You can also get 20% off when you use this link and the discount code KSDISC.

 Why is this so important?
 I think it’s particularly important for mental health niche sites because these types of articles are less likely to be shared on social media.
 It will be easier for me to reach people with social anxiety if they can type in a search request and find me on Google.
 If you can rank high in Google, you will be more easily found by the people who are looking for you and need you.